 Local Food Hub hosts many events throughout the year, ranging from farm to table dinners and concerts to grower-driven workshops.
 We also promote events hosted by our partners and friends.
 If you would like to add an event to our listing, please email Laura Brown at email@example.com.

 Charlottesville Historic Downtown Mall

-Local Food Hub is teaming up with the Albemarle County Farm Bureau Federation during its weekend-long “Albemarle County Main Street Agriculture” event this September.
+Local Food Hub is teaming up with the Albemarle County Farm Bureau during its weekend-long “Albemarle County Main Street Agriculture” event this September.
 On Friday, September 19, downtown mall restaurants will offer a special local dish featuring Local Food Hub Products and donate a portion of the proceeds to the Farm Bureau’s Agriculture in the Classroom Program.
 This program teaches Virginia’s children about the importance of agriculture, and creates a stronger connection by students to their food and how it is grown.
-A list of participating restaurants and featured menu items is coming soon.
+Participating restaurants include Bizou, C & O Restaurant, Hamilton’s at First and Main, and more.
+Menu details coming soon.
+The Main Street Arena will host a public “Skate for Agriculture” from 6:00 – 8:45 p.m.
 Plan for a night of delicious local food with family and friends!